jimmyers747/public/REST-API-Simplified.md

 #### Description
 Changes the password for `user_id`.
 If the **old\_password** field is present, then confirm it prior to changing to the new password.
-Failure to confirm is a failure of the request.
+Failure to confirm will return `401 Unauthorized`.

 #### Example
 ```